clams-casino/simulation_wrapper_rh5/README.md

 # Usage

 Build it on the laptop.
-Assuming in the root directory of the repo
+Following commands are run in the root directory of the repo
 ```
 dts devel build -f
 ```